ludolphus/Nimbuslabel/README.md

 Nimbuslabel module for Appcelerator
 ===========================================

 This module uses the attributed label code as available in Nimbuskit.
-It supports click and longpress events on attributes.
+It supports singletouch and tapandhold events on attributes.

 BUILD MODULE